 - According to research by Sprout Social, 83% of respondents like when brands respond to questions, and 68% like when brands join conversations. (source)

-- Being responsive on social media clearly makes a difference; after all, 48% of customers make a purchase with a brand that responds to its customers and prospects on social media. (source)
+- Being responsive on social media makes a difference; after all, 48% of customers purchase with a brand that responds to its customers and prospects on social media. (source)

-- Fewer than 30% of social media mentions of brands include their handle, so by not using a social listening tool, you’re ignoring 70% of the conversations about your business. (source)
+- Fewer than 30% of social media mentions of brands include their handle, so you’re ignoring 70% of the conversations about your business by not using a social listening tool. (source: marketingland)

-- Given that 60% of consumers expect brands to respond within an hour and 68% of customers leave a company because of its unhelpful (or non-existent) customer service, not reacting to those conversations can cost your business actual money. (source)
+- Given that 60% of consumers expect brands to respond within an hour and 68% of customers leave a company because of its unhelpful (or non-existent) customer service, not reacting to those social media conversations can cost your business money. (source: marketingland)

 - According to a recent survey by Clutch, 86% of medium and large businesses surveyed use social listening tools to monitor customers’ concerns, questions and requests. (source)